A Platform for Growth and Opportunity.

 What we are fighting for.

-• Transparency
+• Trust and Transparency

 St. Louisans need to trust their city leadership.
 Trust requires transparency and accountability.
 Trust can be rebuilt by leaders fostering openness, improving oversight, and creating systems that ensure that the government works for everyone.

-• Safer Communities
+• A Safer City

 Safety is a top priority.
 Every resident deserves to live free from violence and fear.
 A safer St. Louis means fully staffing first responders, leveraging technology to deter crime, improving emergency response times and the 911 system, and holding property owners accountable.

-• Investing in Education
+• Quality Education

 By fostering collaboration among public, charter, and private schools, addressing unmet educational needs, and planning for the future, St. Louis can provide better opportunities for all its children.